aleemlatif/progress_bars/readme.md

-## Setting up "Progress Bars" project for local dev environment and to generate production ready code  ##
+## Setting up "Progress Bars" project for local dev environment and to build production ready code  ##

-### Software ###
+### Software Requirements ###
-To build the production ready code for "ProgressBars" following applications need to be installed on the system:
+To be able to build the project code for "ProgressBars", following applications need to be installed on the system:

 * [Node.js](http://nodejs.org/)
 * [Bower](http://bower.io/)